Throttle vs Pedal-Assist E-Bikes

 How hard is it to pedal an e-bike without assistance?

-Pedaling an ebike without assistance from the motor requires more effort than riding a standard bike.
-Ebikes are heavier than traditional bicycles due to the battery and motor but can still be ridden without assistance if needed.
-The ebikes that are easiest to pedal unassisted are lightweight and have reduced motor drag.
+Pedalling an e-bike without assistance from the motor requires more effort than riding a standard bike.
+E-bikes are heavier than traditional bicycles due to the battery and motor but can still be ridden without assistance if needed.
+The e-bikes that are easiest to pedal unassisted are lightweight and have reduced motor drag.